jasonzhangxz/CarND-MPC-Project/README.md

 - v : car's velocity
 - cte : cross track error
 - epsi : heading angle error
-The variable Lf is the length from front to center of gravity, it is given by Udacity sample code.
+*Note:The variable Lf is the length from front to center of gravity, it is given by Udacity sample code.

 The model has two outputs:
 - a : acceleration/deceleration value
 - delta: steering angle